keelan-krinsky/University-Notes.-/Notes/MCBG 2036/test.md

-NOTE: there is no reason for the tails to align between layers.
+NOTE: there is no reason for the tails to allig between layers.

 ##### S layer
-additional very strong outer layer formed on membrane
+additional very strong outer layer fomed on membrane

 ### Cell wall
 The majority of bacteria posses a cell wall.